Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/02-Packets/Data packets.md

 ### What is network traffic?

 * Network traffic is a term that refers to the packets that pass through a network, in the same way that automobile traffic refers to the cars and trucks that travel on roads.
+* However, not all packets are good or useful, and not all network traffic is safe.